EnigmaCurry/d.rymcg.tech/README.md

 make config
 ```

-(This writes the main project level variables into a file named `.env.makefile`
+(This writes the main project level variables into a file named
-in the root directory, and is excluded from git via `.gitignore`)
+`.env_${DOCKER_CONTEXT}` in the root directory, and is excluded from git via
+`.gitignore`)

-The `ROOT_DOMAIN` variable is saved in `.env.makefile` and will form the root
+The `ROOT_DOMAIN` variable is saved in `.env_${DOCKER_CONTEXT}` and will form
-domain of all of the sub-project domains, so that when you run `make config` in
+the root domain of all of the sub-project domains, so that when you run `make
-any of the sub-project directories, the default (but customizable) domains will
+config` in any of the sub-project directories, the default (but customizable)
-be pre-populated with your root domain suffix.
+domains will be pre-populated with your root domain suffix.

 ## Install applications